-The European Climate Platform (ECP) is a joint initiative by Mistra’s Climate Policy Research Programme CLIPORE - followed by its successor INDIGO - and CEPS, established in 2005.
-The ECP has set as its objective to facilitate policy/research interaction, mainly but not exclusively in Europe.
-Its working method consists in bringing together a select number of policy-makers, negotiators and experts to discuss key topics in the area of international climate change policy.
+The European Climate Platform (ECP) is a joint initiative by Mistra’s Climate Policy Research Programme CLIPORE and CEPS established in 2005.
+It has set as its objective to facilitate policy/research interaction, mainly but not exclusively in Europe.
+Its working method consists bringing together a select number of policy-makers, negotiators and experts to discuss key topics in the area of international climate change policy.
 An important element is to actively disseminate results.
 The ECP actively searches the dialogue with policy makers and other stakeholders while being dedicated to academic excellence, unqualified independence and policy relevance.
 The ECP is governed by a steering group, drawn from government and academia.

 Steering group members (in alphabetical order):